-Summer is a time for barbecues, picnics and, camping trips.
+Summer is a time for barbecues, picnics and camping trips.
 However, fun outdoor meals can come with an increased risk of food borne illness (food poisoning) without thoughtful care and preparation.
 Food borne illness is caused by eating food contaminated with bacteria, viruses and/or parasites.
-Common causes of food borne illness are from bacteria known as Salmonella and E. coli 0157:H7.
-Health Canada estimates there are about 11 million cases of food borne illness every year in Canada.
+Common causes of food borne illness are from Norovirus, Listeria, Salmonella, E. coli 0157:H7 and Campylobacter.
+Health Canada estimates there are about 4 million cases of food borne illness every year in Canada.
 Most food borne illnesses are entirely preventable.

-There are 2 reasons why the risk of food borne illness can increase during the summer:
+The risk of food borne illness can increase during the summer because:

-- hot and humid weather (prime conditions for bacteria to grow and thrive); and
+- hot and humid weather creates prime conditions for bacteria to grow and thrive

-- people are less likely to follow food safety guidelines, such as hand washing and keeping food adequately chilled, when cooking and eating outdoors.
+- people are less likely to follow food safety guidelines, like hand washing and keeping food cool, when cooking and eating outdoors

 Symptoms common to most food borne illnesses are cramps, diarrhea, nausea, vomiting, headaches and fever.
-Symptoms usually appear within several hours of eating the contaminated food, but can take several days to weeks to appear.
-Most people recover completely from food borne illness; however, for some, the effects may be longer lasting and more serious.
-The severity of illness is dependent on the type of bacteria, and the overall health of the person eating it.
+Symptoms usually appear within several hours of eating the contaminated food, but can take several days or weeks to appear.
+Most people recover completely from food borne illness.
+Some people will have longer lasting and more serious effects.
+The severity of illness depends on the type of bacteria, and the overall health of the person eating it.

 The following tips will help you reduce your risk of food borne illness.

 - Keep food cold.
 Bacteria multiply fastest between 4°C and 60°C (40°F – 140°F) – also called the ‘danger zone’.

 - Bring along ice packs to pack around perishable foods.
 Some foods, such as frozen juice boxes, can act as ice packs and will keep other foods cool as they thaw